Over 50s travel insurance

 It’s simply travel insurance that caters to the needs of holidaymakers over the age of 50.

-What over 50s travel insurance covers
+What does over 50s travel insurance cover?

 Emergency medical expenses